danieldebeer/CafeSalesProject/README.md

 <br>

 ### Business Scenario:
+The owner of a chain of New York City coffee shops would to analyse the transactional sales data for the month of April 2019.

+Project Outcomes:
+1. The owner wants sales informative insights into product and store performance in order to assess productivity and profitabilty.
+  - Data wrangling and cleaning in SQL
+  - KPI Dashboard in Tableau

-The owner of a chain of New York City coffee shops would to investigate the influence of weather on sales traffic.
-The owner would like to create a model that could predict daily sales count (number of sales) based on atmospheric weather conditions in order to forecast future sales patterns.
-The owner could use this sales forcasting to effectively plan staffing and stock to **maximise the profit margin**.
+2. Additionally, the owner would then like to investigate the influence of weather on sales traffic by creating a model that could predict daily sales count (number of sales) based on atmospheric weather conditions in order to forecast future sales patterns.
+The owner wants to use this sales forcasting to effectively plan staffing and stock in order to **maximise the profit margin**.

-A linear regression model was choosen as we are wanting to predict the value of a variable based on the value of another variable.

-In this notebook, we'll build a multiple linear regression model to predict **Daily Sales Count** using appropriate **weather predictor variables**.
+  - Sales prediction using multiple linear regression in python

 <br>